truongd8593/mfix/doc/SETUP_GUIDE.md

 ## From the GUI with default interactive solver (preferred for beginers)

 This will use the mfixsolver Python library installed with the package.
-Only the location of pymfix needs to be defined in the GUI.
+Only the location of mfixsolver needs to be defined in the GUI.
 You can pause, unpause, stop, or get info from the solver.

 The GUI is launched from the prompt with: